Can men and women simply be just friends?

 How about married folks?
 Are married people allowed to have opposite sex friendships?

 What about people who are dating or courting……are they allowed to have opposite sex friendships?

-Courtship and marital love seeks an exclusivity that fundamentally offers security to each person.
-Opposite sex friendships that exclude the marital or dating partner threaten that security, peace, exclusivity and trust.
+Courtship and marital love seek an exclusivity that fundamentally offers security to each person.
+Opposite sex friendships that exclude the marital or dating partner threaten that security, peace, exclusivity, and trust.

-Platonic affection can easily develop into love, which can easily develop into desire for sexual expression.
-It is better to avoid any intimate or unhealthy attachment to an opposite sex friend which might work against our vocation and spiritual growth.
+Platonic affection can easily develop into love, which can easily develop into a desire for sexual expression.
+It is better to avoid any intimate or unhealthy attachment to an opposite-sex friend which might work against our vocation and spiritual growth.